13 Places to Stargaze in New Jersey 2025

 The Penn State Forest

-Important things about The Penn State Forest
+Important things about the Penn State Forest

 • Entry is free.

-• The park is open from 8 am to 4 pm on Mondays to Saturdays, and on Sundays, it’s available from 10 am to 4 pm.
+• The park is open from 8 a.m. to 4 p.m.
+Monday through Saturday, and from 10 a.m. to 4 p.m.
+Sunday.

 • Smoking and serving alcoholic beverages are prohibited in the park.